josehu07/flashsim/readme.md

 ### Usage

 For use with your own projects, take this simulator as a library and call the `Ssd::event_arrive()` API.
-Follow existing test runs as a guidance.
+Follow provided test runs as a guidance.

 1. Tweak SSD device configurations in `ssd.conf`
 2. In your main file, call `Ssd::` class public APIs to simulate operating over a flash SSD